William J. Millican: Early life

 Millican was born in 1904 to William J. Millican Sr. and Ellen Theresa Millican (née O’Shea) in Brooklyn, New York.
 His father was a Boston native and his mother was in Irish immigrant from New Ross, Wexford County, Ireland.
 Millican spent his first years in Brooklyn, attending Public School 153 and St. Brendan's parochial school.
 Around 1915 the Millican family moved to Norwalk, Connecticut, north of New York City.

 Millican received his appointment from Connecticut to The United States Naval Academy in Annapolis, Maryland, on June 17, 1924.
 This was the first class to enter under the reduced appointee law following the Washington Naval Conference, designed to reduce the size of the navies of United States, Japan, China, France, Britain, Italy, Belgium, Netherlands, and Portugal.
 Millican was very active in sports at the naval academy.
 He was an Annapolis all-time letterwinner in the 1925 and 1926 football seasons.
 Millican, quarterback, was well known for his speed on the field, allowing him to play in two Army–Navy Games.
+This included playing as part of the backfield in the storied 1926 Army–Navy Game.
 Besides football, he played baseball, and was also an active boxer.
 Millican graduated from Annapolis on June 7, 1928, and was commissioned as an ensign in the United States Navy.